Friends of Milham Ford Nature Park

 The slide show also includes photos Peter took of older Blue-Tit chicks and Great-Tit chicks in nest-boxes outside the window of his office at Oxford University's Anatomical Neuropharmacology Unit.
 All the nest-boxes were made by Peter from the hollow trunks of ancient apple trees removed from the garden of the University's Halifax House in South Parks Road prior to the construction of the Medaware Epidemiology building.

 Links to Picasa slideshows stopped working at the beginning of August 2016 when PIcasa was integrated into Google Photos.
-Picasa links are gradually being updated throughout this website.
+Picasa links are gradually being updated throughout this website but it's a time-consuming process.
 Those on this page do not work at present.

 Photos of Great-Tit chicks in another nest-box in the Park can be seen on the slideshow of photos of volunteering activities there on Saturday, 21 April 2012 - click here Picasa - link to photos not yet replaced